PDF.js

 PDF.js is a JavaScript library that renders Portable Document Format (PDF) files using the web standards-compliant HTML5 Canvas.
 The project is led by the Mozilla Corporation after Andreas Gal launched it (initially as an experiment) in 2011.

 History and application

-PDF.js was originally created as an extension for Firefox and is included in Firefox since 2012. (version 15), and enabled by default since 2013 (version 19).
+PDF.js was originally created as an extension for Firefox and is included in Firefox since 2012 (version 15), and enabled by default since 2013 (version 19).
+It was added to Firefox for Android in 2023 (version 111).

 The project was created to provide a way for viewing PDF documents natively in the web browser, which prevents potential security risks when opening PDF documents outside a browser, as the code for displaying the document is sandboxed in a browser.
 Its implementation uses the Canvas element from HTML5, which allows for fast rendering speeds.